KILTprotocol/web3-login-demo/README.md

 This project demonstrates how to enable **login using KILT Protocol**.
 It is an educational project, everything is broken down to little steps and has explanations to ease your understanding.

-During the login procedure, the user is required to present a credential.
+During [the login procedure](#login-process), the user is required to present a credential.
 You can decide which credentials to accept.
 They could be issued by yourself or by other attesters.

 This is basically like asking for an ID-Card instead of a customer number, in order to provide a personalized service.
 This means that users don't not need to setup an account and password just for your website.
-Additionally, this avoids third parties (usually powerfull data-collecting companies) from tracking your interactions with your clients.
+Additionally, this avoids third parties (usually powerful data-collecting companies) from tracking your interactions with your clients.
 Not even the KILT developers can track it.

 In order for a **dApp** to support logging in with KILT Credentials, it needs: